 - Motor homes and full-service cabins are exempt from this policy.

 Although a $55 fine is a fairly minor penalty for breaking park rules, there is nothing minor about a DUI charge.
 It can result in fines much greater than $55, revocation of driving privileges, possible jail time, and many other criminal penalties.
 If you or a family member is facing DUI charges, don’t take a chance by representing yourself in court.
-Call the experienced Maryland DUI lawyers at criminal defense law firm of Alpert Schreyer, LLC at 866-444-6363 for a free consultation about your DUI or DWI charges.
+Call the experienced Maryland DUI lawyers at criminal defense law firm of Alpert Schreyer, LLC at 866-444-6363 for a free case evaluation about your DUI or DWI charges.